Search

 Fixed annuities vs. indexed annuities

 In addition to fixed and variable annuities, there are other types of annuities.
 One type is an indexed annuity.
-Some or all of an indexed annuity’s return is based on the performance of a particular market index (for example, the S&P 500).
-However, there may be a cap on the maximum return you can receive.
-Or your return may be limited to a percentage (for example, 70%) of the index’s actual return rate.
+Some or all of an indexed annuity’s earnings is based on the performance of a particular market index (for example, the S&P 500).
+However, there may be a cap on the maximum interest you can receive.
+Or your interest may be limited to a percentage (for example, 70%) of the index’s actual interest rate.

 What are the four types of annuities?